seetaface/SeetaFaceEngine/README.md

 This face recognition engine is developed by Visual Information Processing and Learning (VIPL) group, Institute of Computing Technology, Chinese Academy of Sciences.
 The codes are written in C++ without dependence on any 3rd-party libraries.
 The open source is now released under BSD-2 license (see [LICENSE](LICENSE) for details), which means the codes can be used freely for both acedemic purpose and industrial products.

+If you meet problems when using SeetaFace Engine, you may seek help from [Configuration documentation](./doc/SeetaFace≈‰÷√Àµ√˜Œƒµµ.docx).

 ### Contact Info

 If you have any problem on SeetaFace Engine, please contact us by sending email to SeetaFace@vipl.ict.ac.cn.
 If Seetaface can not meet your business needs, please contact business@seetatech.com for business cooperation.
 For more AI services, please visit SeetaTech official website: http://www.seetatech.com.

 SeetaTech is a start-up company with the focus on computer vision technology, whose founding team comes from Visual Information Processing and Learning (VIPL) group, Institute of Computing Technology, Chinese Academy of Sciences.
-We have always been adhering to the development principle of °∞open source striving to develop AI°±, promoting the rapid integration of Artificial Intelligence and other industries.
+We have always been adhering to the development principle of "open source striving to develop AI", promoting the rapid integration of Artificial Intelligence and other industries.

 ### Other Documentation